Date played: 11/24/2017

 The course had consolidated all of its tee boxes to the front, with a couple holes playing even shorter than the most forward tees.
 That meant my +18 round (+7, +11) left much to be desired.
 As I mentioned in my recap of my round at Wild Turkey, it was unusual for me to be 15 for 15 on putts from six feet and in.
 At Tamarack East, I putt 38 times, and that included misses from two, three, and four feet.

-Playing in late autumn, there were a ton of leaves to contend with when attempting to find your ball.
+Playing in late autumn, there were a ton of leaves to deal with when attempting to find your ball.
 While I didn’t lose any in the leaves, I lost four balls with wayward shots on the 3rd, 14th, and the 18th (two balls).

 I was also challenged by the many dog-legs on this fairly short course, which included the 1st, 2nd, 7th, and 10th, which is a cleverly designed left-to-right hole with water right.
 The last of the dog-legs is the par-5 18th.
 A very fun finishing hole, big hitters can easily make this green in two.
 Much like the rest of the course, you have to be accurate off the tee to put you in position to do so.